CIRCLE OF HENRY FUSELI (c.1770-1780)

 Private collection, Scotland

 The figures undoubtedly owe a considerable debt to Michelangelo and the Sistine Ceiling, and are something of a synthesis of the 'Ancestors of Christ' (sometimes called 'The Patriarchs').
-These figures, who together compriose a comparatively less well-known section of the fresco cycle, can be found in the eight spandrels of the side walls of the Chapel, between the thrones of the Prophets and Sibyls and above the lunettes.
-Several of these figures rest their hands in their hands just as our figure does, a pose which does not feature in Michelangelo's oil paintings of similar figural groups such as the various Holy Family tondi.
-Fuseli was fascinated by the 'Ancestors' and referred to them at length in his own theory and adapted for his own drawings and paintings.
-[2] [3], viewing the figures as 'embodiments of sublime sentiments.'
-[4]
+These figures, who together comprise a comparatively lesser-known section of the famous fresco cycle, can be found in the eight spandrels of the side walls of the Chapel, between the thrones of the Prophets and Sibyls and above the lunettes.
+Several of these figures rest their heads in their hands, as the present sheet depicts, a pose which does not feature in Michelangelo's oil paintings of similar figural groups such as the various Holy Family tondi.
+Fuseli was fascinated by the 'Ancestors' and referred to them at length in his own theory and adapted them for his own drawings and paintings, as well as sketching several studies after them, [3] [4] viewing these figures as 'embodiments of sublime sentiments'.
+[5]

 NOTES